Gua-tk/Linux-Auto-Customizer/README.md

 - You can not sell or redistribute this software.
 - You may fork this software, but you have to maintain the same therms stated in this license and give credit to the original author(s).
 - We do not take any responsibility of the usage of this software or any harm that could be derived from it.
-- Have a look at the file [LICENSE.md](https://github.com/AleixMT/Linux-Auto-Customizer/blob/master/LICENSE.md) for more details
+- Have a look at the file [LICENSE.md](https://github.com/AleixMT/Linux-Auto-Customizer/blob/master/LICENSE.md) for more details.

 ## ⭐ Give us a star in GitHub!

 * 📢Tell others about this project
 * Invite a 🍺 beer or a ☕ coffee <code>(more than one might be accepted)</code> to the members of this team.
-* We cannot thank you enough for your attention, enjoy your customized Linux system and don't doubt contacting our team with any trouble 🤓.
+* We cannot thank you enough for your attention, enjoy your customized Linux system and don't doubt contacting our team with any trouble using this software 🤓.
 <br></br>

 **Best regards, and happy coding** :)